flarum/docs/extend/settings.md

 Great!
 Now the `SettingsRepositoryInterface` is available through `$this->settings` in our class.

-### Getting Settings
+### Reading Settings

-To get values from the Settings table, all we have to do is use `SettingsRepositoryInterface`'s `get` function:
+To read settings, all we have to do is use the repository's `get()` function:

 `$this->settings->get('forum_title')`

-The `get` function accepts 2 arguments:
+The `get()` function accepts two arguments:

-1. The key of the setting you are trying to get in the Settings table
+1. The name of the setting you are trying to read.
-2. (Optional) Allows you to set a default value if the key does not contain any data, otherwise, it will return `null`
+2. (Optional) A default value if no value has been stored for such a setting.
+By default, this will be `null`.

-### Setting a value
+### Storing Settings

-Setting data is just as easy as getting data, use the `set` function:
+Storing settings ist just as easy, use the `set()` function:

 `$this->settings->set('forum_title', 'Super Awesome Forum')`

-The `set` function also takes 2 arguments:
+The `set` function also accepts two arguments:

-1. The key of the setting you are trying to set in the Settings table
+1. The name of the setting you are trying to change.
-2. The value you want to set it to
+2. The value you want to store for this setting.

 ### Other functions

-The `all` function returns the entire settings table
+The `all()` function returns an array of all known settings.

-The `delete` function allows you to delete an entry on the table, with the first argument being the key to delete.
+The `delete($name)` function lets you remove a named setting.

-## Extension settings
+## A Frontend for Your Settings

 ### SettingsModal